emmettng/emmettng/content/haskell/Monad-State.md

 ### Monadic Scenario
 > - A piece of information `s` affects the output of the computation `a`.
 >> `s -> a`
-> - Sometimes `s` will be updated and could affect following computation, so need to be preserved.
+> - Sometimes, the value of `s` will be updated and could affect following computation, so need to be preserved.
 >>  `s -> (a,s)`
 > - Two or more computations like this composed by `>>=` or `>=>` means each computation use the information `s` passed by previous one.
 >> ` f >>= g :: s0 -> (a,s1) -> ( a -> s1 -> (b,s2)) -> (s0 -> (b,s2)`